dappforce/subsocial-docs/docs/develop/how-to-guides/reactions/CreateReactions.md

 ---
 id: create-reactions
-title: Create, update, and delete Reactions
+title: Create, Update, And Delete Reactions
 displayed_sidebar: developSidebar
 ---
-**This sections covers how to create, update and delete reactions on Subsocial blockchain.**
+**This section covers how to create, update and delete reactions on the Subsocial blockchain.**

 ## Create a reaction